Access to primary health care

 - affordability

-The AIHW has modelled how Aboriginal and Torres Strait Islander people’s physical access to primary health care services (Indigenous-specific primary health care services and other GP-based primary health services) varies geographically across Australia (see also AIHW 2014b, 2015b).
+The AIHW has modelled how First Nations people’s physical access to primary health care services (First Nations-specific primary health care services and other GP-based primary health services) varies geographically across Australia (see also AIHW 2014a, 2015b).
 This modelling can be used to identify areas where access to primary health care services appears to be relatively poor.

 Physical access to services was modelled with reference to:

-- Indigenous-specific primary health care services, based on drive time to services.
+- First Nations-specific primary health care services, based on drive time to services

 - GP services in general, based on drive time to services, the capacity of GP services, the size of local populations, and their per person need for primary health care.